jmproctor/Readme-Generator/README.md

   # Tests
-  Testing: 'node index' is the only command needed to run this program
+  Testing: 'node index' is the only command needed

   # Contributors